rjkwon/blog/content/december-adventure-2025/_index.md

 ---

 # 03
+I had a long workday and then went to a late (for me) dinner, so I didn't have as much time as I hoped for to work on Dec Adventure.
+Today, I fixed the mobile view for this page.
+Also, randomly, while waiting for my seat at the restaurant, I saw the actor Wallace Shawn come in, talk to the host (checking wait time?), and then leave.
+Inconceivable.

 # 02
 I have this micro-site, [kwon.nyc/cans](https://kwon.nyc/cans/), that I put together somewhat shoddily several weeks ago.
 It's a series of photos of craft beer cans with neat designs in reverse chronological order.
 Today I did some unglamorous code cleanup, including fixing a weird datetime issue where the "Last updated" date was referring to the date of the last site build -- now it refers to the date of the last can photo added, as desired.
 (Cue applause.)